hddm-devs/hddm/docs/source/tutorial_regression_stimcoding.rst

 Stimulus coding with HDDMRegression
 ###################################

+Note: This tutorial is more advanced.
+If you are just starting you might want to head to the :demo:`demo` instead.

 In some situations it is useful to fix the magnitude of parameters across stimulus types while also forcing them to have different directions.
 For example, an independent variable could influence both